pranaymodukuru/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: Naga Sai Pranay modukuru
+name: Naga Sai Pranay Modukuru

 # Username (this should match the folder name)
 authors: